Skip to content

 earth->mmu_map(pid, VPAGE_NO, ppage_id);

-/* This pattern appears 5 times in the code for different VPAGE_NO */
+/* This pattern appears 5 times in the code with different VPAGE_NO. */

 ...